konz261/kmcp/README.md

 ```
 That's it!

-To use the tool in Claude Desktop, add the compiled binary to your `claude_desktop_config.json` file.
+To use the above tool in Claude Desktop, add the compiled binary to your `claude_desktop_config.json` file.

 <br>